Garrison rescues thousands of goldfish found living at military wash rack

 |0

-This work, Garrison rescues thousands of goldfish found living at military wash rack [Image 3 of 3], by Jason Tudor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Garrison rescues thousands of goldfish found living at military wash rack, by Jason Tudor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT